grahamegrieve/ClinicArrivals/documentation/Templates.md

 A typical example:

     Thank you.
 Do not come to the doctor's clinic.
-You will get an SMS message containing the URL for your video meeting a few minutes before your appointment.
-You can join from any computer or smartphone
+Your doctor will call you for your appointment.
+When you are ready for your appointment, reply to this message with the word 'waiting'.
+If the doctor wants to see you by video, they will ask you to follow a link you will be sent before the appointment.
+You can join from any computer or smartphone.
+For instructions, see https://bit.ly/2vFGl2c

 ### ScreeningNoToVideo